anasouardini/smartTeam/README.md

 8. JWT for user&pasword authentication — refresh token and access token to mitigate the risk of CSRF
 9. Bcrypt, also for user&password authentication
 11. Email verification (using JWT)
-12. Nodemailer (seding email to users to verify their ownership of them)
+12. Nodemailer (seding email to users to verify their ownership)